-The College’s Masters of Science in Sustainable Design degree (MSD) is taught by faculty from all five of our college’s programs, namely Architecture, Building Construction, Interior Design, Landscape Architecture and Urban and Regional Planning.
+The College’s Masters of Science in Architectural Studies with a concentration in Sustainable Design degree (MSD) is taught by faculty from all five of our college’s programs, namely Architecture, Building Construction, Interior Design, Landscape Architecture and Urban and Regional Planning.
 We use the latest e-Learning tools to enhance collaborative learning between faculty, students and visiting experts along with weekly video conferences and three intensive workshops delivered on the UF campus, and international locations to create a dynamic and highly charged learning environment.

 (click each course for a description and syllabus)

 Provides an overview of international trends in reducing the environmental impacts of land development and construction.
 The course introduces basic sustainability principles, reviews ethical frameworks regarding sustainability, examines sustainability principles and decision-making frameworks, looks at sustainable design and construction practices, and covers international agreements in the field of sustainability.
 Syllabus

 |Sustainable Design Problem Solving

 Sustainable design can best be accomplished by learning and applying the principles of ecological systems.
 Present day challenges to the design professions range in scale from designing living architectural envelopes to urban and regional design at the continental scale.
 Learning a design process, based on the science of ecological system functions, starts with the study of how sustainable systems work in nature and adopting that model to inform our design process and the resulting patterns.
 Syllabus

 |Ecological Issues in Sustainability & the Built Environment (pt.
 1)

 This course is organized in two sections, which set the stage for the following Ecological Issues 2 course.
 The first portion of the course is focused on landscape ecology and conservation principles, as they relate to understanding the broader functions of natural systems, landscapes, and potential impacts from human activities.
 Syllabus